Questions and Answers – Drug Pumps

 Is the pump new?

-No. The pump has been approved by the FDA since 1991 and has helped thousands of people worldwide.
+No. The pump has been approved for the treatment of chronic pain by the FDA since 1991 and has helped thousands of people worldwide.

-Will drug delivery treatment completely eliminate my pain?
+Will targeted drug delivery completely eliminate my pain?

-Many people experience significant improvements in their pain symptoms and quality of life after receiving Medtronic drug delivery therapy.
+Many people experience significant improvements in their pain symptoms and quality of life after receiving Medtronic targeted drug delivery.
 However, realistic expectations are essential to satisfaction with any pain treatment.
-Drug delivery therapy cannot eliminate the source of your pain or cure any underlying disease, but it may help you to better manage your severe chronic pain.
+Targeted drug delivery cannot eliminate the source of your pain or cure any underlying disease, but it may help you to better manage your chronic pain.

 Will the drug pump eliminate other sources of pain?

 Your pump will not provide relief from other types of pain, such as headaches, stomachaches, or fractures.